dhruvjain23/portfolio_swaroop/README.md

 ## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [CC0 License](LICENSE).

 ## 📬 Contact